flayner2/TaIGa/README.md

 system, but it doesn't need to be pre-created.
 TaIGa will check if the folder exists and, if it doesn't, it creates it at the provided path.

 **[valid e-mail]**: This is just a valid e-mail of yours.
-Nothing will be sent to this e-mail, an neither TaIGa itself neither me will ever have use it for anything other than running TaIGa (in fact, I will never have access to this information.
+Nothing will be sent to this e-mail, and neither TaIGa itself neither me will ever use it for anything other than running TaIGa (in fact, I will never have access to this information.
 You may check the code yourself to confirm this).
-TaIGa only requires this field because it is usual to pass on this information when sending requests to Entrez.
+TaIGa only requires this field because it is standard procedure to pass on this information when sending requests to Entrez.
 This is all TaIGa will use the e-mail for.
 You may pass on gibberish, if you so want, but I advise you not to.
 TaIGa will run fine anyways, as long as you provide something to this argument field.